DavidQATraining/DavidMcProject/README.md

 ## Functionality
  The project I came up with was an MMA stats webapp that was user driven and kept upto date stats on all fighters.
 Users would be able to add fighters to the database, edit a fighters stats and delete a fighter from the database in the event they retired.
 The plan was to also allow users to have a personal list of their favourite fighters but time constraints meant this found its way to the back of the product backlog and planned to be implemented in the future.
+I chose an MMA stats website as I am a huge MMA fan, and follow all the organisations from UFC to ONE championship.
+I think my love started when my dad took me to a muay thai events as a teenager.

  The min requirements from the brief where satisfied with the following user stories:
  * As a user I must be able to create and account with the following.
 First and last name, email address and password(which would be hashed for encryption).